Bedrock-OSS/bedrock-wiki/docs/guide/introduction.md

 -   [Downloading Example Packs](/guide/download-packs)
 -   [Troubleshooting](/guide/troubleshooting)

-## What to do after finishing the Guide
+## What to Do After Finishing the Guide

 At the end of the guide section, your first add-on will be done!
 To further expand your knowledge, consider doing these: